kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/project_3.md

 * presto query against the external table.
 Include the query and first few lines of the result (you can simply use a limit 5 or similar)
 * simple analytics: business questions and sql in presto and results to answer the questions

+Be sure to add code cells:

+code cells for the following:

+* read live streaming data and write it to hadoop hdfs in parquet format

 # Checklist

 ### docker-compose.yml